peterheard01/logic-room/_includes/code-review/how-it-works.md

 </div>

 <div class="answer">
-    <p>This is dependant on the size of the code base and the client objectives.</p>
+    <p>This is dependant on the size of the code base and the client objectives, but...</p>

-    <p>We do provide a **fixed price** review for clients which will give a an overall health check and look for major problems.
+    <p>We do also provide a <span class="bold">fixed price</span> review for clients which will give a an overall health check and look for major problems.
 For clients that have specific concerns we look deeper into the code and we will be able to provide a more specific quote. </p>
 </div>